leinedam/simple_blog_CMS/README.md

-A php functional Blog made for learning purposes Only.
+A php functional programming Blog made for learning purposes ONLY.
+From the Udemy PHP course of Edwin Diaz.